dekstop/view/readme.txt

  ========

 TODO: more useful renderers: strip, capitalize, lower, upper, wordwrap, regex_replace, replace,
-TODO: plan a thorough approach to escaping: do we really want to call htmlentities on everything? is there malicious markup that we can't escape that way? -> write global customisable escaping function, with unit tests using misc malicious markup
+TODO: plan a thorough approach to escaping: do we really want to call htmlentities on everything? is there malicious markup that we can't escape that way? how can we prevent escaping of sanitised HTML strings? -> write global customisable escaping function, with unit tests using misc malicious markup
 TODO: implement functions/generators (smarty really only has two that we would like to have: counter, and cycle. both require a way to maintain state.)
 TODO: implement fragments (like includes, but with no access to template vars, instead they get passed a map of variables to be imported in local scope)
 TODO: implement block filters (which wrap around a block of HTML and process it, e.g. to format blocks of text.) doesn't seem too useful for HTML only, but might be interesting as a method to operate on blocks of HTML+PHP; e.g. filters that sanitise embedded markup from external sources
 TODO: make it easy to switch the default renderer to target different output formats with different sanitation rules.
 FIXME: who takes care of escaping, render functions or the default renderer?
-E.g. compare json() (does no escaping) with implode() (escapes the separator string, and calls the default escaping renderer for each element; this makes it impossible to produce an un-escaped result.)
+E.g. compare json() (does no escaping) with implode() (escapes the separator string, and calls the default escaping renderer for each element; this makes it impossible to produce an un-escaped imploded result.)